 MPH in Health Policy and Management

-The MPH in Health Policy and Management trains students to address public health risks and develop effective health services delivery models.
+The Masters of Public Health in Health Policy and Management at Kent State University Department of Health Policy and Management trains students to address public health risks and develop effective health services delivery models.
 It is an interdisciplinary program that incorporates health services research, health policy analysis, and health care planning and management.